Ambulatory Phlebectomy in Atlanta (Buckhead) & Valdosta, GA

 Side effects of ambulatory phlebectomy are rare.
 Some patients may experience swelling and bruising.
 In some cases, sensory nerves may be damaged through the removal process, leading to temporary numbness after surgery.

-How Much Does Ambulatory Phlebectomy Cost in Atlanta (Buckhead) and Valdosta?
+How Much Does Ambulatory Phlebectomy Cost?

 Ambulatory phlebectomy may be covered by medical insurance, and we review your out-of-pocket costs during the consultation.
 Payment can be made by cash, checks, major credit cards and CareCredit® financing.